sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 104$\\frac{1}{2}$.
 Those three persons took up 1$\\frac{1}{2}$, $\\frac{1}{2}$ and 2$\\frac{1}{2}$ (as their respective capital amounts) and conducted the operations of buying and selling (in relation to the same commodity at the same rates of price); by selling the remnant (in the end) at a price copresented by 6, they became possessors of equal wealth.
 (Find out their buying and selling prices.)

-[105$\\frac{1}{2}$](# " It may be noted here that, according to the rule, it is only the largest capital that is found out, while the other capitals required in the problem are optionally chosen, so as to be less than the largest capital.").
+105$\\frac{1}{2}$[^238].
 The quantity mensuring the equal wealth is 41, and the price at which the remnants of the commodity are sold is 6.
 O arithmetician, tell me quickly what the highest capital (invested) is, and what the (various) capitals are.

+[^238]: " It may be noted here that, according to the rule, it is only the largest capital that is found out, while the other capitals required in the problem are optionally chosen, so as to be less than the largest capital."

 106$\\frac{1}{2}$.
 In the ease where 35 *dīnāras*give the numerical measure of the equal wealth, and 4 is the price at which the remnant is to bo sold, you tell me, 0 arithmetician, what the highest capital (invested) is.